-- 1 Open the Control Panel of the managed device.

-- 2 Click Device Manager.

-- 3 Go to Network Adapters, right-click the required network adapter and from the context menu, select Properties.

-- 4 Click the Power Management tab.

-- 5 Check all three options.

-- 6 Click the Advanced tab.
+- 1 Open the Control Panel of the managed device, then click Administrative Tools. - 2 Click Computer Management > Device Manager. - 3 Under the Network Adapters section ,right-click the required network adapter and from the context menu, select Properties. - 4 Click the Power Management tab. - 5 Check the Allow this device to wake the computer option. - 6 Click OK.

-- 7 In the Property box select Wake on Magic Packet.

-- 8 In the Value list box, select Enabled.

-- 9 Click OK.